kuehne-trustable-de/acmeChallengeHandler/README.md

 # acmeChallengeHandler
-Java library providid a set of implemtations for common ACME challanges
+Java library provided a set of implementations for common ACME challenges